arnaudrenaud/compeng-articles-cheatsheets-courses/articles/handle-errors-exceptions/README.md

 - a user submits malformed data
 - an external provider does not respond

-## …even if errors are almost always caught in the end

-Even if an error is unrecoverable and should terminate the program, most of the time one does not want to crash the entire app or server when one error occurs.

-For example, if you're running a web server that depends on a database:

-- if you can't connect to the database, do not try to catch the error, as it is unrecoverable

-## Assumptions

-We’ll use the example of a web server, but the same principles apply to any other type of service, and also to most client-side applications.

-In the JavaScript vocabulary, there are no “exceptions”.
-There are only “errors”.
-It is up to the developers to know whether those should be treated as exceptions or as actual errors.

-The golden rule: never crash

-First, the service should never crash.
-It should handle the error and keep the service up for subsequent requests.
-Fortunately, web servers often provide this feature by default. (careful with Express 4 and async errors).

-Some errors are bugs, some are not
+## What to do with the different cases

+### User-induced error

-A user-induced error (for example, a malformed request):
+In case of a user-induced error (for example, a malformed request):

 - Is it an error or an exception?
 An exception.
 - Should I tell the user all about it?
 Absolutely, so they can fix it.
 - Should I output it in my logs?
 You may, marking it as a user-induced exception.
 This way, you could learn about app usage and improve user experience.

+### Third-party-induced error

-A third-party-induced error (for example, an external remote API used by your product):
+In case of a third-party-induced error (for example, an external remote API used by your product):

 - Is it an error or an exception?
 An exception.
 - Should I tell the user all about it?
 Yes, so that they know it’s not a bug on your side: you can’t do much, and they just have to wait.
 - Should I output it in my logs?
 Yes, marking it as a third-party-induced exception.

-An internal error (AKA a bug, which is an error you didn’t predict):
+This way, you could learn about potential deficiencies among your third-party provider and possibly switch to another one.

+### Internal error

+#### Outside a user request

+In case of an error occuring outside a user request (for example a database migration failing at server startup):

 - Is it an error or an exception?
 An error.
+- Should I output it in my logs?
+Yes, it’s a bug that needs to be addressed.

+You have nothing to do in this case: do not catch the error.
+By default, it will crash the server and output the error to the logs.

+#### Within a user request

+In case of an error occuring inside a user request:

+- Is it an error or an exception?
+An error.
 - Should I tell the user all about it?
-No, just show them a simple message (such as ‘Internal server error’) so that they know something has to be fixed on your side.
+No, just show them a simple message (such as "Internal server error") so that they know something has to be fixed on your side.
 - Should I output it in my logs?
-Yes, marking it as an internal error: it’s a bug that needs to be addressed.
+Yes, it’s a bug that needs to be addressed.

+You have nothing to do in this case: do not catch the error.
+Any error uncaught by the developer will be caught by the server and result in a default client-side error message and output the full error in the logs.

+_Note: this is not true for Express 4 where async errors are not handled by default and make the server crash_.

+## Summary

 Using these rules, both you and the user are properly informed at the correct level: